James-Thibaudeau/logoAdder/README.md

 python3 logo-adder-py3.py
 ```

-Following the prompt, you should see the following:
+Following the prompt, you should see the following using the 3 example photos:

 ```python
 This is logo adding tool, version 1.1